enku/gbp-ps/README.md

 Now the server side should be good to go.

-For you individual builds you will need to make the above changes to your machine repo's `Makefile` and each machine's `/etc/portage/bashrc` Be sure to change the wget URL to use the actual name/address of your GBP instance (or `localhost` if your client and server are on the same machine.
+For you individual builds each machine's `<machine>/configs/etc-portage/bashrc` contain the script above.
+If your machine doesn't have the file already then create it.
+Be sure to change the wget URL to use the actual name/address of your GBP instance (or `localhost` if your client and server are on the same machine.

 Start a machine build that will actually build some packages.
 Then,